Toggle navigation

 For example, under the proposed rules, employers could offer full-time employees a traditional group plan and part-time employees an Individual Integrated HRA.
 Or employers could offer an HRA with certain reimbursement rates to an office in one geography and a different HRA with different reimbursement amounts to an office in another location (based on the rating area criteria above).

-What can it help pay for?
+What can an Integrated HRA help pay for?

 The Individual Integrated HRA is designed to help employees pay for individual health insurance premiums.
 In addition, it can also help pay for medical expenses provided that the employee has substantiated he or she has health insurance coverage.
 This is similar to the rules in effect governing QSEHRA.